nickyout/json-sample/README.md

 *Why create another json file to put in my repo?*

 I want it to be simple to try out.
-If you don't like it, remove the `json-samples.json` file, `npm remove` my tool and it's gone.
+If you don't like it, remove the `json-samples.json` file, remove the `.json-sample` folder in your home dir, `npm remove` my tool and everything is gone.
 Also, no chance I screw up your precious package.json.

 ## TODO